norvig/paip-lisp/docs/chapter11.md

           x))
 ```

-`Rename - variables` makes use of `gensym,` a function that generates a new symbol each time it is called.
+`Rename-variables` makes use of `gensym`, a function that generates a new symbol each time it is called.
 The symbol is not interned in any package, which means that there is no danger of a programmer typing a symbol of the same name.
 The predicate `variables-in` and its auxiliary function are defined here: